 - How it works

 Put simply, location based marketing refers to the process of using mobile device to target users based on their current or previously visited location, such as a city, a store or a certain aisle in a store.
-Sometimes it’s also referred to as geomarketing or proximity marketing, it’s made possible by powering apps with location technology such as geofencing so that app users can be targeted with marketing notifications and advertisements based on their geographical location.
+Sometimes referred to as geomarketing or proximity marketing, it’s made possible by powering apps with location technology such as geofencing so that app users can be targeted with marketing notifications and advertisements based on their geographical location.

 Why use it?
-On average, interacting with users based on location leads to double the mobile engagement of regular mobile marketing messages.
+On average, interacting with users based on location leads to double the mobile engagement of regular mobile marketing messages, making it very effective!

 Why does it bring such results?
 The principal benefit of targeting users based on location is the added relevancy of mobile messages – they are more adapted to users’ context and therefore more useful to them.

-How many companies are using it?
-According to a study by the Location Based Marketing Association, 25% of marketing budgets are spent on location-based marketing and over 50% of brands are using location data to target customers.
+How many companies are using location marketing?
+According to a study by the Location Based Marketing Association, 25% of marketing budgets are spent on location based mobile marketing and over 50% of brands are using location data to target customers.
 Location is an increasingly critical element of digital marketing for brands and enterprises.

 Is it right for your business?
 Usually, it is thought to only be useful to brick-and-mortar type of businesses.
 That is not the case.
 Since it relies on mobile devices, it is useful to all mobile-first businesses (a.k.a mobile apps) and app-owning businesses.

 What if you don’t have an app?
 Without an app, it can be more challenging, but not impossible to implement location based mobile marketing.
 It would require connecting with a business that does have an app with location targeting installed, such as a voucher/coupon app.
 Most likely, it would be more of a “one-time” thing than an integrated part of your marketing strategy.

-Contrary to popular belief, sending notifications when a user is at a certain place is not what location based marketing is all about, it’s just the tip of the iceberg.
-Here are some of the ways to use it:
+Contrary to popular belief, sending notifications when a user is at a certain place is not what location based mobile marketing is all about, it’s just the tip of the iceberg.
+Here are some of the ways to use it.

 - Sending location-based notifications (did we mention it already?)